UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Carefully review an energy plan’s terms to identify hidden costs like base charges, minimum usage fees, and early termination penalties.

-Searching for the “cheapest energy provider near me” usually brings up dozens of compelling advertisements, but you should never rely on marketing claims alone.
-Before agreeing to any new service, it is smart to carefully review the plan’s specific disclosure document.
+Searching for a competitive rate often brings up dozens of compelling advertisements, but you should never rely on flashy marketing claims alone.
+Before agreeing to any new service, you must carefully review the plan’s specific disclosure document.
 In Texas, this is known as the Electricity Facts Label (EFL).
-In other states, look for the plan’s terms and conditions or pricing details.
+In other deregulated states, look for the plan’s official terms of service or pricing summary details.

-This mandatory summary strips away the flashy sales pitch to reveal the actual cost breakdown of the plan.
-Skipping this document is a common way to get blindsided by expensive administrative charges that transform a seemingly cheap rate into a bloated monthly bill.
+This mandatory summary strips away the sales pitch to reveal the true cost breakdown.
+Skipping this document is a surefire way to get blindsided by predatory billing tactics.
+When comparing kilowatt-hour (kWh) prices, always check the fine print for these significant red flags:

-• Base charges: A flat monthly fee charged regardless of how much energy you actually use.
+• Base connection charges: A flat, recurring monthly fee that your supplier charges you regardless of how much energy you actually consume.

-• Minimum usage fees: Financial penalties applied if you fail to consume enough electricity during a billing cycle.
+• Minimum usage fees: Financial penalties applied if your household fails to consume a required threshold of electricity during a specific billing cycle.

-• Bill credits: Discounts tied to specific usage bands, which can cause a seemingly cheap plan to become expensive if you use slightly more or less power than required.
+• Misleading bill credits: Discounts tied strictly to tight usage bands, which can cause your overall rate to skyrocket if you use slightly more or less power than required.

-• Delivery charges: Separate fees assessed by your local utility for transmitting power to your home, which may not be included in the advertised supply rate.
+• Utility delivery charges: Separate, regulated fees assessed by your local utility for transmitting power, which are often excluded from the prominently advertised supply rate.

 An infographic showing a man comparing electricity plans on a computer and a three-step checklist for comparing rates.